MetaMask/eth-faucet/README.md

 Running `yarn start` starts the server.

-Will not work without a `config.js` file specified.
-You can run it with `ganache-cli` by pasting one of your generated private keys into a file like this:
+Will not work without a `config.js` file.
+You can run it on a local testnet like `ganache-cli` by pasting one of your generated private keys into a file like this:

 ```javascript
 module.exports = {